MALLALAVINAYKUMAR/women-safety/README.md

 Developing a comprehensive women's safety system using smartphones' sensor capabilities to detect and respond to potential dangers faced by women outside their homes.
 Addressing issues such as kidnapping maneuvers and hazardous conditions through real-time monitoring and intervention.
 Utilizing sensors like accelerometers, GPS, magnetometers, microphones, and cameras to create a robust safety solution.
 Designing an intuitive mobile application interface for easy access and utilization of safety features by women.
 Ensuring privacy and security measures are integrated into the system to protect user data and maintain trust.

 ## About the project
-1.Personal Safety
+- Personal Safety
-2.Location Tracking
+- Location Tracking
-3.Navigation Safety
+- Navigation Safety
-4.Emergency Assistance
+- Emergency Assistance
-5.Community Support
+- Community Support

 ## Technical implemntaion
-Operating System		:	Windows 10/11
+- Operating System		:	Windows 10/11
-Technology Used			: 	Android
+- Technology Used			: 	Android
-IDE				:	Eclipse
+- IDE				:	Eclipse
-Database			:	MySql
+- Database			:	MySql
 # ## Techstacks used
 sql,java
 ## How to run locally
-Step 1:Login into the application
+- Login into the application
-Step 2:Give all the required permissions to access (GPS,CONTACTS) Step 3:Enter the numbers of your emergency contacts Step 4:Save the numbers
+- Give all the required permissions to access (GPS,CONTACTS)
+- Enter the numbers of your emergency contacts
+- Save the numbers
-Step 5:now close the app and shake your mobile
+- now close the app and shake your mobile
-Step 6:The app will send your location to the emergency contacts and it call's for the first saved number
+- The app will send your location to the emergency contacts and it call's for the first saved number